Volscente/cheat_sheets/cloud/google_cloud_platform/google_cloud_platform.md

 It offers two types of services:
 - **Dialogflow Essentials (ES)** - It provides a standard agent type, suitable for small and simple agents.
 - **Dialogflow Customer Experience (CX)** - It provides an advanced agent suitable for large and complex agents.

+### Natural Language API
+It is a set of pre-trained models that allow to easily apply NLU to applications.
+It includes:
+- Sentiment analysis
+- Entity analysis
+- Entity sentiment analysis
+- Content classification
+- Syntax analysis

+### Healthcare Natural Language API
+It provides real-time analysis of insights stored in unstructured medical text.